kefniark/kaaya-cardgame/README.md

 -   cost
 -   level (which provides +1/+1 at each levelup)

-Main difference with a normal card games
+Main difference with a normal card game

 -   No card abilities
 -   No event or counter/trap card